jhudsy/LoebnerPrizeProtocol/README.md

 Edit the names and secrets in the `server.js` file, and the names, secrets and urls in the HTML files.

 ## Running
-To run, install node, and run `node server.js`.
+To run, install node, and the dependencies for the server (socket.io, socket.io-client and express, e.g., via `npm install socket.io` etc.), and run `node server.js`.
 You should then be able to open the html files in your browser.

 # Message Types
 Below, we break down messages by topic.
 An AI client will send messages to the server on the following topics: